A hillside garden with a terrace of flowers sloping down to a sandy cove.

 Further west, Barmouth lies on the Mawdach estuary, and has been a much-loved destination for swimming and sunbathing since the railway arrived in 1867.
 It is the perfect place to go crabbing, ride a donkey or build a sandcastle.
 Inland, wildlife-watching, hiking, and mountain biking can be enjoyed on the Coed y Brenin Forest Park's wooded trails.

-South of Barmouth, the coast is rugged and remote, with clifftop walks and sweeping bays to discover, as well as a scattering of idyllic villages such as Fairbourne, Tonfanau and Aberdyfi.
-Inland, Machynlleth is a market town in the Dyfi Valley, with various family-run businesses in its historic centre.
-From here, the scenic A487 runs southward, providing easy access to many stunning beaches and clifftop walks.
-This stretch of the coast is home to several pretty villages, many of which make excellent bases for self-catering holidays in West Wales, such as Borth, which has a golf course, a zoo, and a glorious beach.
 The ancient market town of Aberystwyth lies in the heart of West Wales, in Ceredigion.
 Thanks to its university, it is a bustling place with plenty of good places to eat and drink.
 Its attractions include several beaches, a Victorian camera obscura, and the Vale of Rheidol Steam Railway, which takes a captivating inland route to Devil's Bridge.
 Walking at least a small stretch of the 60-mile Ceredigion Coast Path is highly recommended, with far-reaching views and more dolphin sightings than anywhere else in the UK.
 For many visitors staying in holiday cottages in West Wales, the town is the fastest way to reach their destination, with excellent road and public transport links to Cardiff and London.

 South of Aberystwyth, the coast is remote, with pebbly bays and quiet villages such as Chancery Llanddeiniol, and Llanrhystud.
-Aberaeron is a charming town with elegant seafront and views across Cardigan Bay.
+Aberaeron is a charming town with an elegant seafront and views across Cardigan Bay.
 A long-established favourite for self-catering holidays in West Wales, it has a working harbour, an ancient stone bridge over the river, and a variety of cafes, restaurants and pubs.
 New Quay is another traditional resort and fishing town, and Aberporth is a laidback village overlooking a sandy bay.
-Fishguard is a coastal town with some great places to eat and ferries to Ireland.
+Fishguard is a coastal town with great places to eat and ferries to Ireland.
 St David's compact city lies at the southwestern edge of West Wales, with some of the region's most impressive historic architecture.